michaeljamie/advanced-css-sass-less-course/README.md

 ### Trillo

-An example travel booking website using Flexbox.
+An example travel booking app utilizing the newest features of CSS, SASS, BEM usage, and especially focused on Flexbox.

+The live site for this project can be found here: [Trillo Travel Project](https://michaeljamie.github.io/advanced-css-sass-less-course/Trillo/ "Trillo - Project").

 ![image](https://user-images.githubusercontent.com/26236137/50796996-97a0d000-1290-11e9-96a8-96391c3a171f.png)